holdgh/ApeRAG/README.md

 *   The **Backend API** is available at `http://localhost:8000`.

 Now you have ApeRAG running locally from the source code, ready for development or testing!

+### Getting Started with Docker Compose

+To get started with ApeRAG using Docker Compose, follow these steps:

+1.  **Prerequisites**:
+    *   Docker & Docker Compose
+    *   Git

+2.  **Environment Setup**:
+    Configure environment variables by copying the template files:
+    ```bash
+    cp envs/env.template .env
+    cp frontend/deploy/env.local.template frontend/.env
+    ```
+    Then, **edit the `.env` file** to configure your AI service settings and other necessary configurations according to your needs.

+3.  **Start Services**:
+    You can start all ApeRAG services using the following `make` command:
+    ```bash
+    # Optional: Use Aliyun registry if in China
+    # export REGISTRY=apecloud-registry.cn-zhangjiakou.cr.aliyuncs.com

+    # Start ApeRAG services
+    make compose-up
+    ```
+    If you need to use the `doc-ray` service for advanced document parsing (recommended for complex documents, tables, or formulas), you can start it along with other services:
+    ```bash
+    make compose-up WITH_DOCRAY=1
+    ```
+    If your environment has GPUs, you can enable GPU support for `doc-ray` for better performance:
+    ```bash
+    make compose-up WITH_DOCRAY=1 WITH_GPU=1
+    ```
+    > **About the doc-ray parsing service**
+    >
+    > ApeRAG includes a basic built-in parser for extracting text from documents like PDFs and DOCX files for RAG indexing.
+However, this parser may not optimally handle complex document structures, tables, or formulas.
+    >
+    > For enhanced document parsing capabilities and more accurate content extraction, we recommend deploying the [doc-ray](https://github.com/apecloud/doc-ray) service. `doc-ray` leverages **MinerU** for advanced document analysis.
+    >
+    > * When `WITH_GPU=1` is not specified, `doc-ray` will run using only the CPU.
+In this case, it is recommended to allocate at least 4 CPU cores and 8GB+ of RAM for it.
+    > * When `WITH_GPU=1` is specified, `doc-ray` will run using the GPU.
+It requires approximately 6GB of VRAM, along with 2 CPU cores and 8GB of RAM.

+4.  **Access ApeRAG**:
+    Once the services are up and running, open your browser and navigate to: http://localhost:3000/web/

 ## Development